nwrs/hdfs-parquet-importer/README.md

 ### Tips

-For more information on how to best optimise Parquet for read performance see [this](https://www.slideshare.net/RyanBlue3/parquet-performance-tuning-the-missing-guide) essential presentation from the Netflix engineering team.
+For information on optimising Parquet for read performance see [this](https://www.slideshare.net/RyanBlue3/parquet-performance-tuning-the-missing-guide) from the Netflix engineering team.

 For longer running imports the Spark GUI can be used to view progress, the default location is [http://localhost:4040/jobs/](http://nrs-macbook-pro:4040/jobs/)